pzemtsov/pzemtsov.github.io/_posts/2016-01-31-home-made-hash-tables-in-java.md

 It is clear that better data structures exist, it's sufficient to look at the [HashLife](http://en.wikipedia.org/wiki/Hashlife), which, despite the name, is much more advanced than anything we've produced.

-If we concentrate on the simple and naive Life implementations, the hash-based one has some advantages:
+If we concentrate on the simple and na&iuml;ve Life implementations, the hash-based one has some advantages:

 - It is very simple to implement (even the most advanced of our implementations is very small in code size and quite readable).